-The majority of an InDesign database file consists of the 4K pages that comprise the transacted database storage.
+The majority of an InDesign database file consists of the 4 KB pages that comprise the transacted database storage.
 You can use the first two pages in the file, called the Master Pages, to determine whether contiguous objects are present, where they are, and whether they include any XMP metadata objects that contain XMP packets.
 InDesign document databases do typically contain XMP metadata, but this is not strictly required.
-Other types of InDesign files, such as book files do not currently contain metadata.
+Other types of InDesign files, such as book files, do not currently contain metadata.

-- ► For details of the Master Page structure, see "Master page structure" on page 41. - ► For details of the Header and Trailer that enclose each contiguous object, see "Header and trailer structure" on page 43
+- For details of the Master Page structure, see 1.4.2.3, "Master page structure". - For details of the Header and Trailer that enclose each contiguous object, see 1.4.2.4, "Header and trailer structure"

-Finding XMP in an InDesign file
+1.4.2.1 Finding XMP in an InDesign file